Five key planning principles to protect your family's finances.

 Preserve your future assets.

 Whenever possible, try to preserve the assets and resources you’ve set aside for retirement.
-Although you’re allowed to make withdrawals from these funds whenever you need to, early (i.e., before age 59½ for IRAs and similar plans) and frequent withdrawals will often bring costly taxes and penalties.
+Although you’re allowed to make withdrawals from these funds whenever you need to, early (i.e., before age 59½ for IRAs and similar plans) withdrawals will often bring costly taxes and penalties.

 Maintain a diversified portfolio.

 The various types of financial products and asset classes—life insurance, savings accounts, CDs, annuities, bonds, and stocks—serve contrasting objectives, involve different levels and types of risk, and perform differently in a variety of economic climates.
 So it's essential to maintain a broad selection of assets in your portfolio.
 By combining insurance protection, asset allocation, and investment management, you can help reduce the impact of market fluctuations on your savings.
 Of course, diversification alone does not assure a profit or protect against market loss.

 Don’t chase the latest financial or investment fads.

 Although it’s often tempting to invest in the newest or fastest growing asset classes, it’s important to regularly review your strategies with your financial professional to help ensure that your needs and objectives can be met by these products.
 Naturally, if your current assets are secure and sizeable enough, it's best to let them be.
 Remember, what’s novel today may not be what you need in 10, 20, or even 40 years from now.